couchbase/cbft/docs/dev-guide/concepts.md

 A cbft node will store its configuration data into a Cfg provider.

-For example, index definitions or metadata (but not large amounts of index data entries) will be stored into a Cfg provider.
+For example, index definitions and cluster information will be stored into a Cfg provider.

 Some available Cfg providers...